Featured ProjectActivate Collective

 Brand and Website

 Healthy Teen Network designed and launched the Activate brand and the original website.
 Our goal is to provide high-quality visuals and consistent designs targeted towards our end users, youth-supporting professionals, while also being user-friendly and accessible.

 Brand recognition is essential, particularly for a new initiative like Activate, to generate recognition, trust, and motivation to use our resources.
 Healthy Teen Network intentionally designed the Activate brand, as demonstrated in our design of the website, to be different and stand out from the typical federally-funded center you might see.

 Brand recognition is essential, particularly for a new initiative like Activate, to generate recognition, trust, and motivation to use our resources.

 To create this modern, friendly, and accessible brand, we intentionally created a brand that incorporates digitally drawn sketches with clean lines, vibrant colors, clean geometries and lines, and use of white space, borrowing from (or building on) Modernism and Minimalism designs.
 We want our potential resource end-users to anticipate that we are accessible and user-friendly, and that is reflected in our branding.

-As an expert on human-centered design, Healthy Teen Network has provided guidance and support to Activate project teams, as they considered how to create high-quality resources designed to meet the needs of the end-users.
+As an expert on human-centered design, Healthy Teen Network has provided guidance, coaching, and support to Activate project teams, as they considered how to create high-quality resources designed to meet the needs of the end-users.